-

 Why do I need a referral to see a specialist?

 Some plans ask you to get a referral from your primary doctor before receiving certain specialist services.
-If you don't get a referral for these services, the plan will not cover them under the deductible, co-pay, and/or co-insurance.
+If you do not get a referral for these services, the plan will not cover them under the deductible, co-pay, or co-insurance.

 Do plans with cost-sharing reductions still have premiums?